Mark your calendars for April 22—another Earth Day is here!

-"It is exciting to see how children take the tools we have today to solve old and new problems," Southwest Florida Water Management District Environmental Scientist Vivianna M. Bendixson says.
+"It is exciting to see how children take the tools we have today to solve old and new problems," says Southwest Florida Water Management District Environmental Scientist, Vivianna M. Bendixson.
 "Or how they might create new tools to solve these same problems."

 Volunteer6 of 10

-Kids ages 7-10 will get the most out of a volunteer activity, such as cleaning up a nearby park or assisting at a recycling center.
+Kids ages 7 to 10 will get the most out of a volunteer activity, such as cleaning up a nearby park or assisting at a recycling center.
 Check your city's event calendar to find a local activity for outreach.
-The Earth Day Network also has a database of worldwide events.
-Or, organize a clean-up event with your church, school or neighborhood.
+You can also organize your own clean-up event with your church, school or neighborhood.

 Unplug for a Day7 of 10

-Unplugging solves two problems in one.
-Not only does unplugging all of your chargers, computers and televisions save energy (and money), but your distraction-free environment will make you more likely to hop on your bike for a ride than scroll through social media.
+Not only does unplugging all of your chargers, computers and televisions save energy (and money), but a new distraction-free environment will make your child more likely to hop on their bike for a ride outside rather than scroll through social media.

-Spend your day observing and identifying the trees on your neighborhood walk, or spotting minnows on a family kayaking adventure at a nearby stream.
+Spend your Earth Day without technology.
+Observe and identify the trees in your neighborhood or spot minnows on a family kayaking adventure at a nearby stream.
 See how much more entertaining the outdoors can be than a screen.

 At the end of the day, only plug in what you need.
 You don't have to plug back in that basement VCR you haven't used in years.